Sunday Silence: Sire of sires

-In addition to his sons, his daughter Sun is Up was the dam of 2014 Breeders' Cup Mile winner Karakontie.
+In addition to his sons, his daughter Sun is Up was the dam of 2014 Breeders' Cup Mile winner Karakontie,.
+Sunday Silence is also the damsire of Screen Hero (foaled by Running Heroine), Duramente (foaled by Admire Groove), and Almond Eye (foaled by Fusaichi Pandora), among others.

 When Blood-Horse magazine started to include Japanese earnings in their stallion rankings in 2016, Sunday Silence was the leading broodmare sire of the year.
 In 2022, Gendarme (a grandson of Sunday Silence through his daughter Believe) won the G1 Sprinters Stakes, the same race his dam won in 2002.
+In 2025, Forever Young (a great grandson of Sunday Silence through his son Deep Impact) won the 2025 Breeders' Cup Classic, the first win in the Classic for Japan.

 Death

 Sunday Silence died on August 19, 2002.
 He had been treated for laminitis for the previous 14 weeks and had developed an infection in one leg as well.
 He had been given a stronger dose of a different painkilling medication the previous day to provide him relief, and apparently as a result, he had become comfortable enough to lie down for the first time in a week.
 The following morning, he appeared unable to rise, and while veterinarians were discussing what to do, he died, apparently of heart failure.